eleda77/eleda77.github.io/docs/vocab_list.md

 **coruscate** -  to give off or reflect light in bright beams or flashes, sparkle

-**cresset** - a metal container of oil, grease, wood, or coal set alight for illumination and typically mounted on a pole.
+**cresset** - a metal container of oil, grease, wood, or coal set alight for illumination and typically mounted on a pole

 **cruet** - a small container or set of containers for salt, pepper, oil, or vinegar for use at a dining table; also used for wine/water in celebration of the Eucharist

+**crump** - a loud thudding sound, especially one made by an exploding bomb or shell (also used as a verb)
 ### D {#header-title-4}

 **dastard** - a dishonourable or despicable man